titman/iScreenSaver/README.md

 1. **[Download the Latest release (iScreenSaver.x.xx.saver.zip)](https://github.com/titman/iScreenSaver/releases/)**
 2. Unzip the downloaded file.
 3. Open the `iScreenSaver.saver` and install it.
-4. Open up `System Preferences > Desktop and Screen Saver > Screen Saver`
+4. Open up `System Preferences > Desktop and Screensaver > Screensaver`
-5. Select "iScreenSaver" (It'll be at the bottom of the Screen Savers list.) and press `Screen Saver Options` and choose your favorite screen saver!
+5. Select "iScreenSaver" (It'll be at the bottom of the Screensavers list.) and press `Screensaver Options` and choose your favorite screen saver!
 Or you can also customize your own screen saver.

 ### Video instructions